khulnasoft/ThreatMatrix/docs/source/Usage.md

    - Built-in Web interface with dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, tags management and more features

-2. pyIntelX (CLI/SDK)
+2. intelpY (CLI/SDK)

-   - Official Python client that is available at: [PyIntelX](https://github.com/khulnasoft/pyintelx),
+   - Official Python client that is available at: [IntelpY](https://github.com/khulnasoft/intelpy),
    - Can be used as a library for your own python projects or...
    - directly via the command line interface.